marklogic-community/RunDMC/setup/README.txt

     On the production machine, we will want to run the optimization script every time we update the JavaScript to force browsers to download the latest JS.

+    The script checks to see if the resulting combined JS has actually changed since the last time the script was run.
+If it has, then it creates a new all-XXXX.js file.
+    If it hasn't, then it keeps using the previously generated one, so as not to force users to download a new JS file that hasn't actually changed.

     Note: this script requires Saxon to be installed on your machine as a script called "Transform".
 Download Saxon-HE from http://saxon.sf.net and read the comment at the top of optimize-js.sh for an example of how to set this up.